If saving money for retirement was easy, then everyone would be a millionaire overnight.

 Invest Your Income Tax Refund

 According to the IRS, the average income tax refund was around $3,000 in 2015, which is on par with other years, give or take a few hundred dollars.
-What should you do with that money?
+What should you do with that money next tax season?
+Have a plan now to use it in the smartest way possible.
 If you’re debt-free with an emergency fund of three to six months’ worth of expenses, you might want to consider adding it to your retirement fund.
 Using the same time frame and rates of return, that $3,000 alone can grow to $52,300.

 But don’t stop there!
 We don’t want you to have such a big refund, because it’s just an interest-free loan you’re giving Uncle Sam.
 Adjust your withholding (the amount of federal tax that’s taken out of your paycheck) so you’re bringing home more of your income.
 When you do, you can put $250 ($3,000 divided over 12 months) into your retirement account instead!
 In 30 years (again at a 10% return), you could have almost $525,000.